-The viruses that cause hand, foot and mouth disease can survive outside the body.
+The viruses that cause hand, foot and mouth disease can survive for long outside the body.
 They can remain infectious for up to two hours on hard surfaces like tables or countertops.
 They can also be spread through coughing and sneezing.

 The virus that causes this disease can be passed from person to person through respiratory droplets.
 This means that if an infected person coughs or sneezes near any close contact, they are at risk of getting the illness too.
 It is also possible for someone who has not been exposed to catch it from direct contact with an infected person’s saliva or respiratory secretions (for example, sharing food utensils).

-The disease is contagious from when symptoms begin to show up until all of them have disappeared.
+The disease is contagious from the time symptoms begin to show up until all of them have disappeared.
 A child may be contagious before showing signs and continue being contagious until all blisters have completely healed up.
 It can take anywhere from seven to ten days for this illness to run its course.

 Children are usually most infectious during the first three days after they show symptoms.
 This means that many kids go back home before they realize their illness is contagious.
 For this reason, parents must keep a close eye on their children during the early stages of this illness.